-1-2 M urea, pH 2.5-3.5 and sufficient elution is usually achieved.
+Glycine/HCl, 1-2 M urea, pH 2.5-3.1 Most antibody-antigen bonds are broken and sufficient elution is often achieved.
 This is often a first-choice buffer to screen for optimal elution conditions.
-Glycine/HCl, pH 2.5-3.5 Many antibody-antigen bonds are broken and sufficient elution is usually achieved.
+Glycine/HCl, pH 2.5-3.1 Many antibody-antigen bonds are broken and sufficient elution is often achieved.
 0.5 M acetic acid Low pH buffer compatible with mass spectrometry due to the volatility of acetic acid.
 2% SDS Breaks all protein-protein bonds and solubilizes even the most difficult proteins.
 Can be used in aqueous solution or as an additive to other buffers.
 SDS is often a constituent of electrophoresis loading buffer making it compatible with many electrophoresis procedures.
-Citric acid, pH 2.5-3.5 Many antibody-antigen bonds are broken and sufficient elution is usually achieved.
+Citric acid, pH 2.5-3.1 Many antibody-antigen bonds are broken and sufficient elution is often achieved.
 This buffer has performed well when used in the classic protocol in our labs.
+0.1 M ammonium hydroxide A basic elution buffer used, for instance, when the protein of interest is acid labile.